 Thank you for your interest in supporting the work in Madina, Sierra Leone.
-There are many ways you can support us such as giving to the school or clinic, sponsoring a teacher or student, volunteering at the school or going on a medical missions trip (coming soon!)
+There are many ways you can support us such as giving to the school or health center, or sponsoring a teacher.

 Frequently Asked Questions

 - We always need money for the feeding program and school.

 - We need equipment for the health center, surgical units, etc.

 - We need doctors and an administrator for the Health Center.

 - We always need more books that are appropriate for our students.